jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Computer_Requirements.md

 - Click on “Download RStudio Desktop.” (the free version)
 - Click on the version recommended for your system, or the latest Windows version, and save the executable file.
 Run the .exe file and follow the installation instructions.

-### 3. Genome browser like IGV, Galaxey, or UCSC
+### 3. Genome browser like IGV or using Galaxey and UCSC Genome Browser

 Download and install [IGV](https://igv.org/doc/desktop/#DownloadPage/).
 You may need to update your java, but they do also have downloads with Java included.

 Alternatevly, there is also [Galaxy](https://galaxy-main.usegalaxy.org/) which is a location to upload your data (public repository) that can then be used to create a URL for your data.
-With this URL, you can then upload your data as a track on the UCSC Genome Browser.
+With this URL, you can then upload your data as a track on the [UCSC Genome Browser](https://genome.ucsc.edu/).

 ## 4. Request an Alpine user account